dunkelrot/doc-CC/README.md

 ### Projects

 Often document codes are specific for certain projects (engineering projects).
-The client provides a URL to list projects:
+The DC-client application offers an URL to list projects:

 The client URL is:

     http://client-server.com/projects

+Note that you need a standard HTTP server to provide the client app, it is basically a single page application.
+The server must be configured to deliver an Angular app.
+See the Angular documentation for more details.

-The client makes a GET call to
+The DC-client makes a GET call to

     http://server.com/projects

 and expects a JSON response.
+The DC-client and the rules server can be the same.

 Example of the expected JSON response: